Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices/index.md

 (basic-indices)=
 ## Basic Multidimensional Indices

+There are two types of multidimensional indices, basic and advanced indices.
+Basic indices are so-called because they are simpler and the most common.
+They also are notable because they always return a view (see [](views-vs-copies).

-First, let's look at the basic multidimensional indices ("basic" as opposed to ["advanced" indices](advanced-indices)).
-We've already learned about two in previous sections:
+We've already learned about two types of basic indices in previous sections:

 - [](../integer-indices.md)
 - [](../slices.md)